Clinton Engineer Works: Township

 Although expected to accommodate the needs of the entire workforce, by late 1944 expansion of both the electromagnetic and gaseous diffusion plants led to forecasts of a population of 62,000.
 This prompted another round of construction that saw an additional 1,300 family units and 20 dormitories built.
-More shopping and recreational facilities were added, the schools were expanded to accommodate 9,000 students, and a 50-bed annex was added to the hospital.
+More shopping and recreational facilities were added, the schools were expanded to accommodate 9,000 students.
+Police and fire services were expanded, the telephone system was upgraded, and a 50-bed annex was added to the hospital.

 The number of school children reached 8,223 in 1945.
 Few issues resonated more with the scientists and highly skilled workers than the quality of the education system.
 Although school staff were nominally employees of the Anderson County Education Board, the school system was run autonomously, with federal funding under the supervision of administrators appointed by the Army.
 Teachers enjoyed salaries that were considerably higher than those of Anderson County.
 The population of Oak Ridge peaked at 75,000 in May 1945, by which time 82,000 people were employed at the Clinton Engineer Works, and 10,000 by Roane-Anderson.

 In addition to the township, there were a number of temporary camps established for construction workers.
 It was initially intended that the construction workers should live off-site, but the poor condition of the roads and a shortage of accommodations in the area made commuting long and difficult, and in turn made it difficult to find and retain workers.
 Construction workers therefore came to be housed in large hutment and trailer camps.
 The largest, the trailer camp at Gamble Valley, had four thousand units.
 Another, at Happy Valley, held 15,000 people.
 The population of the construction camps declined as the construction effort tapered off, but they continued to be occupied in 1946.

 The main shopping area was Jackson Square, with about 20 shops.
 The Army attempted to keep prices down by encouraging competition, but this met with limited success due to the captive nature of the population, and the requirements of security, which meant that firms and goods could not freely move in and out.
 The Army could give prospective concessionaires only vague information about how many people were in or would be in the town, and concessions were only for the duration of the war.
 Concessions were therefore charged a percentage of their profits in rental rather than a fixed fee.
 The Army avoided imposing draconian price controls, but limited prices to those of similar goods in Knoxville.
 By 1945, community amenities included 6 recreation halls, 36 bowling alleys, 23 tennis courts, 18 ball parks, 12 playgrounds, a swimming pool, a 9,400-volume library, and a newspaper.